pursuit-curriculum/unit-dsa/intro-to-linked-lists/lesson-notes/README3.md

 const list = new LinkedList();
 ```

-Adding methods looks different, but the logic is the same
+Adding methods looks different, but the logic is the same.

 New